xtexChooser/git-mirrors/MODERATION-PROCESS.md

   * forgejo-moderation for codeberg.org
   * [@forgejo-moderation:matrix.org](https://matrix.to/#/@forgejo-moderation:matrix.org) for Matrix spaces
 * Document the action in the [governance tracker](https://codeberg.org/forgejo/governance/issues) without including any element that would allow to directly identify the target of the moderation or the people involved.
-* Document the action in the [moderation](https://codeberg.org/forgejo/moderation) repository including all the details necessary for other Forgejo members to review its relevance, that is including all the facts and the reasoning that concludes the behavior goes against the Code of Conduct or the law.
+* Document the action in the [moderation](https://codeberg.org/forgejo/moderation) private repository including all the details necessary for other Forgejo members to review its relevance, that is including all the facts and the reasoning that concludes the behavior goes against the Code of Conduct or the law.
 * Answer questions from Forgejo members to clarify the situation.
 * Remove the explanation of the action one year after its publication to respect the right to be forgotten of the people targeted by the moderation action.
 * If someone who participates in the Forgejo community on a regular basis asks the action is amended, this request must be acted up by a moderation team member without undue delay.